-The exact steps involved in becoming a registered nurse will vary somewhat depending on the state that you live in and where you hope to practice, so it’s important to research the specific requirements.
-That being said, all states will require aspiring RNs to complete the following requirements.
+The exact steps involved in becoming a registered nurse will vary somewhat depending on the state that you live in and where you hope to practice.
+Therefore, it’s important to research the specific requirements.
+That being said, all states will require aspiring RNs to complete the requirements laid out in this article.

-The answer to this question is: It varies.
-The factor that will impact your timeline the most will be which degree you choose to pursue.
-Depending on the specific nursing program that you enroll in, it could take anywhere from 16 months to four years to become a registered nurse.
+If you’re asking yourself, how long does it take to become a nurse, the answer to this question is: It varies.
+The factor that will impact your timeline the most is which degree you choose to pursue.
+Depending on the specific nursing program you enroll in, it could take anywhere from 16 months to four years to become a registered nurse.

 “I chose to earn my BSN, which takes four years,” says ChiChi Akanegbu, who completed her Bachelor of Science in Nursing at Regis College as a part of the Class of 2020.
 “After that, I needed to take my board exams, which added a bit of time.”

-Many people might think that pursuing an associate’s degree in nursing is the quickest way of becoming a registered nurse, particularly as opposed to earning a four-year BSN.
+When it comes to adjusting your nursing school years, consider pursuing an associate’s degree in nursing.
+This is often the quickest way to becoming a registered nurse, especially if you’re opposed to earning a four-year degree.
 After all, an associate’s degree in nursing takes an average of only two years to complete.
-But as mentioned above, while an associate’s degree in nursing may fulfill the technical requirements of becoming an RN, more and more employers now require that any new hires earn their BSN in order to be considered for an RN position.
+However, while an associate’s degree in nursing may fulfill the technical requirements of becoming an RN, many employers are changing their educational requirements—making an associate’s degree less valuable to prospective RNs.

-With this in mind, if speed is important to you, you are likely to be better served by pursuing an accelerated BSN program which will allow you to earn your bachelor of science in nursing in less than the standard four years.
+With this in mind, if speed is important to you, you’re likely better served by pursuing an accelerated bachelor’s degree in nursing program, which allows you to earn your degree in less than four years.

-For example, Regis College offers multiple degree options which are specifically designed to help students graduate as quickly as possible so that they can start their career, including:
+For example, Regis College offers multiple degree options that are specifically designed to help students graduate as quickly as possible, including:

-Whether you choose to pursue a traditional four-year BSN, an accelerated degree, or your MSN, it’s important to first do your homework so that you are sure you are choosing the best program to help you reach your goals.
+Whether you choose to pursue a traditional four-year bachelor’s degree, an accelerated program, or an MSN, it’s important to first do your homework to ensure you’re choosing the best program for your personal and professional goals.

 “Out of everything, I would have to say the most challenging part of becoming an RN was the NCLEX,” she says.
 “High-quality programs understand the importance of this exam and use that understanding to shape their curriculum so that graduates will be prepared to take and pass the exam.”

-Additionally, Akanegbu recommends finding a program where you know you will be learning from faculty who are actively practicing in the field of nursing.
+Additionally, Akanegbu recommends finding a program where you know you’ll learn from faculty who are actively practicing in the field of nursing.